The hotelier’s ultimate guide to occupancy forecasting

 Cancellation patterns

-A final aspect of market segmentation you should analyze is cancellations for a certain segment.
+A final aspect of market segmentation to analyze is cancellations for a certain segment.

-Knowing that much of our positive pace is owing to the group segment, you must pay attention to that segment’s tendency to cancel to ensure an accurate occupancy forecast.
+Knowing that much of the positive pace is owing to the group segment, you must pay attention to that segment's tendency to cancel to ensure an accurate occupancy forecast.

 :format(webp))